 Why Perfectionism Isn’t Your Superpower: How to Let Go and Reclaim Your Life

 Perfectionism.
 It sounds like a superpower, right?
-Like being able to get everything just right all the time is some kind of secret sauce to success.
-But what if I told you perfectionism isn’t your superpower—it’s actually a hidden villain?
-Instead of pushing you forward, it holds you back, adds unnecessary stress, and drains your joy.
+Like being able to get everything just right is some kind of secret sauce to success.

 I’ve lived this firsthand.
 For years, I believed that anything less than an “A” wasn’t good enough.
 Not just in high school, but all the way through nursing school, my BSN, and my MSN.
 My friends used to tease me, but I took it seriously—if it’s not perfect, it’s a failure.
 That meant sleepless nights, constant stress, and no room for error.
 I couldn’t accept less than an A because I tied my worth to those grades.
 Sound familiar?